-Scientific, Water HPLC Grade).
-The diluted suspensions were sonicated for 30 min in a water bath to break agglomerations before spin-coating the nanoparticles onto a substrate.
-Spin-coating was performed on Si substrates with a 300 nm-thick oxide layer at 4000 rpm for 30 seconds.
-The density of nanoparticles on substrates ranged from 2 μm^{-2} to 258 μm^{-2} , depending on the concentrations of the nanoparticle dispersions.
-After spin-coating, the samples were completely dried on a hotplate at \sim 150 °C for 2 hours.
-Graphene flakes were mechanically exfoliated from Kish graphite onto SiO2 substrates covered with the silica nanoparticles (mean diameter 7.4 \pm 2.2 nm; Ref.
-27).
-Thicknesses of graphene films were identified with an optical microscope, atomic force microscopy (AFM), and/or Raman spectroscopy.
-The sizes of graphene sheets were typically more than 10 $\mu m \times$ 10 μ m, which were much larger than an estimated distance between nanoparticles of ~ 700 nm at the smallest nanoparticle density of 2 μm^{-2} .
+(Nissan Silica-nanoparticle colloidal dispersions Chemical America Corp., Snowtex-O) are diluted to various concentrations of 0.5-3.0 wt% by deionized water (Fisher Scientific, Water HPLC Grade).
+The diluted suspensions are sonicated for 30 min in a water bath to break agglomerations before spin coating the nanoparticles onto a substrate.
+Spin coating is performed on Si substrates with a 300-nm-thick oxide layer at 4000 rpm for 30 sec.
+The density of nanoparticles on substrates ranges from 2 to 258 $\mu$ m-2, depending on the concentrations of the nanoparticle dispersions.
+After spin coating, the samples are completely dried on a hotplate at 150 °C for 2 h.
+Graphene flakes are mechanically exfoliated from Kish graphite onto SiO2 substrates covered with the silica nanoparticles (mean diameter 7.4 $\pm$ 2.2 nm, Ref.
+[27]).
+Thicknesses of graphene films are identified with an optical microscope, atomic force microscopy (AFM), and/or Raman spectroscopy.
+The sizes of graphene sheets are typically more than 10 $\mu$ m $\times$ 10 $\mu$ m, which is much larger than an estimated distance between nanoparticles of approximately 700 nm at the smallest nanoparticle density of 2 $\mu$ m-2.
 Thus, we rule out the possibility of finite size effects in the following analyses.
-The samples were introduced into a vacuum chamber with a base pressure of $\sim 10^{-7}$ Torr and annealed at \sim 500 °C for \sim 5 hours in order to remove any adhesive tape residue and to achieve equilibrium structures.
-After the annealing procedure, we observed surfaces of graphene flakes of various thicknesses in air using AFM in tapping mode with silicon cantilevers with a nominal tip radius of < 10 nm (Olympus, OMCL-AC160TS).
+The samples are introduced into a vacuum chamber with a base pressure of approximately $10^{-7}$ Torr and annealed at 500 °C for more than 5 h in order to remove any adhesive tape residue and to achieve equilibrium structures.
+After the annealing procedure, we observe surfaces of graphene flakes of various thicknesses in air using AFM in the tapping mode with silicon cantilevers with a nominal tip radius of less than 10 nm (Olympus, OMCL-AC160TS).